 In the end if you have made sure that the motherboard is receiving the power, the last thing to do is to actually attach the CPU and test your system.

 - How To Tell if CPU is Bad or Dead?

 - How To Tell if PCIe Slot is Bad?

 - Can I Upgrade My Laptop Processor from i5 to i7?

 In this article, I talked in depth about how to test motherboard without CPU.
 This is an essential step for many PC builders who want to test the components before installing them into the Case.

 This test would highlight if and where the problem lies.
 Testing the motherboard without CPU is a great way of checking if the motherboard is alive or dead particularly when its brand new and you want to check if it came DOA (dead on arrival).

-While we reiterate that the procedure is fairly safe, we advise that you exercise caution especially if you are a PC builder or seeking to be one.
+While I reiterate that the procedure is fairly safe, I would advise that you exercise caution especially if you are a PC builder or seeking to be one.
 This is because any mishandling or error on your side can also damage the motherboard.